balazsbotond/flume-deb-package/README.md

 Using Flume
 -----------

 Use the file `/etc/flume/flume-conf.properties` to configure your agent.
-You can use the default settings (Sequence Generator Source and Logger sink) to quickly test a new installation.
+You can use the default settings (Sequence Generator Source and Logger Sink) to quickly test a new installation.

 Start the service:

     service flume start

 Use `tail -f /var/log/flume/flume.log` to check if everything works correctly.
-If something went wrong, `/var/log/syslog` might also contain useful information.
+If something goes wrong, `/var/log/syslog` might also contain useful information.

 You can stop it with: